The HELM TW5.0 is a V-shaped and bass-heavy TWS. So far, it is the heaviest low-end driver tuning I have heard from these systems to date.

 Now, I always considered the Airdots to be fairly strong on the sub-bass performance but beyond that, the mid-bass has no warmth.
 The TW5.0 has a bit more warmth and that helps flesh out the instrumental timbre a lot more.

 In terms of technical excellence, the TW5.0 is top of the tree so far in our TWS reviews for features.
-In particular, its battery life, stability, and range of its BT5 implementation are excellent.
+In particular, the battery life, stability, and range of its BT5 implementation are excellent.
 Certainly, the TW5.0 outperforms the cheaper models by some margin.

 Tonally, it is big on the bass, perhaps the biggest I have heard so far.
-That’s a strength and flaw and will clearly appeal to EDM and some synth-wave fans who place a little less emphasis on mids instrumental presence.
+That’s a strength and flaw and will clearly appeal to EDM and some synth-wave fans who place a little less emphasis on mids mid-instrumental presence.
 Less so for mids guys.

-One final shout out to that wicked level of isolation.
+One final shout-out to that wicked level of isolation.
 That is what I would expect from good audiophile IEMs so I hope to see that continue on any new models they bring out.
 In all, a ‘dyed-in-the-wool’ basshead audio experience with some audiophile expectations met for fitting and wireless performance from the HELM True Wireless 5.0.

 HELM True Wireless 5.0 Specifications